 Again, another hub for Spanish courses.
 You’ll find many people here staying in hostels long-term, or finding homestays so that they can absorb as much of the language as possible.
 Again, the accent is clear and chilled enough to understand.

 The city itself has so much to offer, so you’ll always be able to find a quirky (and cheap!) coffee shop to study in.
 Prices for a 1-to-1 hour session in Antigua tend to be in the region of 60-80 Quetzales (~£6-8) depending on the school, with discounts on booking in bulk.

 Lots of students also use nearby Lake Atitlán as a place to learn Spanish.
 The lake town of San Pedro in particular has a wealth of cheap Spanish schools and homestays to help you pick up the language.

 Learning Spanish in Medellín, Colombia

-Where not to learn Spanish in South America
+Where is it more difficult to learn Spanish in South America?

 Although we know some people who have had awesome experiences studying and/or working in these countries, we personally would not recommend Uruguay, Argentina or Chile, unless you have a particular desire to settle there longer term.